PlaidWeb/publ-site/content/manual/Getting started.md

     You can use the command line (e.g. `git clone https://github.com/PlaidWeb/Publ-site`) or you can use your favorite git frontend for this (such as GitHub Desktop).

-2. Run the Publ setup script

-    On macOS and Linux, or on Windows using git bash, open a command prompt and `cd` into where you checked out the files, and run `./setup.sh`

-    On Windows, double-click the `winsetup.cmd` file (which may appear as just `winsetup`)

-3. Launch the website locally
+2. Launch the website locally

     On macOS and Linux, or on Windows using git bash, run `./run.sh` (also from the same directory).